EV Infrastructure – beyond charging points

 Safety and training

-Professor Robert Lee, Programme Director for the Online LLM in Energy and Environmental Law, works with The Faraday Institution8, who are the UK’s independent institute for electrochemical energy storage research.
+Professor Robert Lee, Programme Director for the Online LLM in Environmental and Energy Law, works with The Faraday Institution8, who are the UK’s independent institute for electrochemical energy storage research.
 As part of their work, they have begun to consider the impact the increase in EV’s will have on other industries and the skills that will be needed to support this transition.

 According to an Insight Report recently published by the Faraday Institution “Fire, police, ambulance, and service personnel will need new skills to handle EV accidents and repair to ensure the safety of themselves and others.
 The number of those workers who need reskilling is substantial and resources are needed to support sector skills councils and providers for regional delivery of accredited courses…to deal with emergencies involving EVs”.